-Luciano Nardo, MD MRCOG, Clinical Director at Reproductive Health Group (RHG) is discussing going back to operation in IVF clinics after the lockdown and preparing for the new normal in IVF treatments.
+Prof. Luciano Nardo, MD MRCOG, Consultant Gynaecologist & Specialist in Reproductive Medicine is discussing going back to operation in IVF clinics after the lockdown and preparing for the new normal in IVF treatments.

 I think this is quite important to make it clear, all patients undergoing treatment would be triaged at some critical points during the treatment.
 At the time of a collection as well as at the time of embryo transfer or on the day before performing the procedure, patients will be presented with a triage questionnaire.
 If the patient develops symptoms since the last clinic appointment, we will advise to freeze the embryos.
 We are still uncertain about the effect of coronavirus in pregnancy, all the pregnancy and the fetus although initial reports are quite reassuring I think it’s fair that we will provide the freeze-all policy in order to mitigate any potential and unknown risks.

 These very much depend on the clinic.
 In our clinic we have come up with a solution to ensure that patients and staff are protected from the risk of COVID- 19 infection before they attend the appointments and what we have done, we’ve created some patients PPE packs, so the patient’s will collect their own personal protective equipment pack and they will be invited to wear masks, gloves when they attend the clinic so we’re not taking the chance of patients coming to the appointment as we would be providing them with everything they need before they attend the clinic.